 To help communicate this put a little notice in or near the box.
 Something like:

 Hello!
 These tampons and sanitary towels are provided for everyone by other users of this toilet.
-We encourage you to contribute your own or replace what you’ve used.
+If you’d like to contribute your own or replace what you’ve used you’re welcomed to do so.
 Find out more: http://tampon.club.

 Don’t forget the accessible toilets